Adhoc Trend

 Opening Adhoc Trends

-- From Quick Search using individual channel results.
+- Quick Search using individual channels.

 Open from a View